-We will send an E-mail message to one of our organization recipients, using a mail client that uses a public IP address that doesn’t consider as authorized IP address.
+We will send an E-mail message to one of our organization recipients, using a mail client that uses a public IP address that doesn’t consider as an authorized IP address.

-Our expectation, that the result from the SPF sender verification test will be “Fail”.
+We expect that the result from the SPF sender verification test will be “Fail”.

 In the following screenshot, we can see the information about the SPF record that is used by the organization – o365info.com